DuncanBauer/RoyalRoadLBookmarkManager/README.md

 **RECENT UPDATES**: \
   -RoyalRoadL has recently reorganized their website directory, and links/paths had to be updated.
 (7/21/18) \
   -Project has just been moved from an old repository and has lost its commits.
-(7/21/18)
+(7/21/18) -RoyalRoadL has changed their domain name to RoyalRoad